jofas/blog/content/003-mongodump-archive-to-json/index.md

 # Docker and Bash to the Rescue

-What sounded like another overly complex Ops process turned out to be nothing more than a simple and idempotent bash script, thanks to Docker and the [`mongo`](https://hub.docker.com/_/mongo) image.
+What sounded like another overly complex Ops process turned out to be nothing more than a simple and idempotent Bash script, thanks to Docker and the [`mongo`](https://hub.docker.com/_/mongo) image.
 All that is necessary is (I) to create a container with the `mongo` image, (II) copy the archive file to the container, (III) restore it to the MongoDB